 Bats are among nature’s most interesting mammals.
-Not only do rodents consume tens of thousands of insects each night, their guano is a powerful fertilizer used in several industries around the globe.
-With all of these positive traits in tow; what exactly makes a wild bat so dangerous to pets and humans?
-Continue reading to understand why wild bats are harmful and must be avoided at any cost by humans and domesticated animals.
+Not only do bats consume tens of thousands of insects each night, their guano is a powerful fertilizer used in several industries around the globe.
+With all of these positive traits in tow; what exactly makes a bat so dangerous to pets and humans?
+Continue reading to understand why bats are harmful and must be avoided at all costs by humans and domesticated animals.

-There are various infectious diseases that individuals can contract or take.
+There are various infectious diseases that individuals can contract.
 These diseases are all poisonous to pet and human immune systems.
-Every one these diseases can be transferred, transmitted, and passed along to people and pets; plus they are all potentially deadly if left untreated.
+Every one of these diseases can be transferred, transmitted, and passed along to people and pets; plus they are all potentially deadly if left untreated.

 Rabies is a very well-known disease to the general public.
-This infection is often associated with rabid dogs, raccoons, and ratsnonetheless, the reality is, bats are common carriers of the Rabies virus as well.
-A simple bat sting is all it takes to transfer bacteria and saliva into a individual’s blood flow.
+This infection is often associated with rabid dogs, raccoons, and rats, nonetheless the reality is, bats are common carriers of the rabies virus as well.
+A simple bat bite is all it takes to transfer bacteria and saliva into an individual’s blood flow.
 Some bats are so tiny, a man or pet cannot even tell they were bitten.
 Once signs of illness begin to show, it’s crucial to seek medical care immediately if someone has been bitten or had contact with a bat that is uncontrolled.

-Leptospirosis is just another common and potentially deadly disorder carried and passed on by crazy bats.
-It’s a bacterial disease that’s spread through bodily fluids, usually pee.
-It is contracted exactly the identical way as Histoplasmosis, and by people in similar vocations; such as miners, meat workers, farmers, and veterinarians.
+Leptospirosis is just another common and potentially deadly disorder carried and passed on by bats.
+It’s a bacterial disease that’s spread through bodily fluids, usually urine.
+It is contracted exactly the same way as Histoplasmosis, and by people in similar vocations; such as miners, meat workers, farmers, and veterinarians.
 It’s also fatal if left untreated, however, it’s readily treatable if caught in the early phases.